sleepyslothio/TES3Unity/README-VR.md

 The game requires a lot of CPU and GPU to work at a good framerate.
 The following presets will help you to configure the game with your own hardware.

+The Lightweight Scriptable Render Pipeline is the **best** option for VR.

 ### Maximum Performances